Interoception and Declarative Language

 You can start to help your child and students develop this area of learning and self-awareness right away, using declarative language.

-Use declarative language to share your observations with your child, paired with true curiosity about what their are experiencing.
+Use declarative language to share your observations with your child, paired with true curiosity about what they are experiencing.
 You may also share your own personal knowledge and experiences, to model what this looks like in action.

 Importantly, we can never assume what another person is feeling or experiencing, because everyone’s sensory system is unique.
 But, we can model our own interoceptive awarness, while being curious about the individual we are with.